Compostable Plastics: Solution or just more plastic?

 By Hung Phan

 Plastic pollution is a major environmental concern.
 We produce approximately 300 million tons of plastic waste per year, and at least 8 million tons of that end up in our oceans.
-While there are numerous efforts in place to find better ways to replace plastic, one of the trendier options are biodegradable plastics, also known as bioplastics.
+While there are numerous efforts in place to find better ways to replace plastic, one of the trendier options is biodegradable plastics, also known as bioplastics.

 Types of Bioplastics